 GET YOUR FREE CREDIT REPORT!

-Did you know that, thanks to a change in the federal law,you are able to obtain a free copy of your credit report once every twelve months?
+Thanks to a change in the federal law,you will now be able to obtain a free copy of your credit report once every twelve months.
 The report will be issued by the three nationwide credit bureaus (Equifax, Experian, and TransUnion).

 A credit report is an important record of an individual’s finances, and is used by creditors, insurers, and other businesses when determining applications for things like credit, insurance, loans, and mortgages.
 It is so vitally important foryou to review this information to make sure there are no inaccuracies.

 Reviewing your credit history is one of the best ways to protect yourself from identity theft, so please make sure you take advantage of this new opportunity.

 *By mail: please CLICK HERE to access the request form.
 Once you have completed filling out the form, mail it to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta GA 30348-5281

 *On the Web: order online by CLICKING HERE.

 By checking your credit report on a regular basis you can catch mistakes and fraud before they ruin your credit rating.
 One of the most common ways that consumers find out that they're victims of identity theft is when they try to make a major purchase (such as a car or house) and discover unfavorable contents and mistakes in their credit reports.
 Legitimate loans can be denied or delayed while the credit mess is straightened out.
 Knowing what's in your credit report allows you to fix problems before they jeopardize a major financial transaction.

 How Not to Get Hooked by a ‘Phishing’ Scam

 "We suspect an unauthorized transaction on your account.